fourteenfish/docker-build-push/README.md

 | /refs/heads/master              | 1234567    | master-1234567       |                                                        |
 | /refs/heads/SOME-feature        | 1234567    | some-feature-1234567 |                                                        |

-Tags prepended with 'relsease', such as `release/myapp-v1.0.0`, will return a Docker tag of just the part after the last dash, eg. v1.0.0.
+Tags prepended with 'release', such as `release/myapp-v1.0.0`, will return a Docker tag of just the part after the last dash, eg. v1.0.0.
 This can be useful when you have a 'mono-repository' containing multiple apps, but want to trigger github actions for specific apps.
 So, a github action for 'myapp' can be set up to trigger only on tags that filter for that app:

 ```yaml
 on: